 Applicants who have established a strong working relationship with their healthcare providers have a much higher chance of being approved for disability benefits.
 Individuals who have not followed recommended treatments might face an uphill battle when applying for SSDI benefits.

 If a claimant does not cooperate with a treatment plan, it may be difficult for an examiner to determine if an inability to work arises from a medical condition or a lack of compliance with medical treatment.

 Applicant Did Not Work with A Disability Attorney or Advocate

 While many Social Security claims have been won without the assistance of a Disability Attorney, many cases that could have been won have been lost.
 A qualified Social Security Attorney can ensure that you do not fall into any of the above traps when applying for SSDI benefits.

 When applying for Disability benefits, it’s essential to be accurate and to ensure that you have checked and double-checked all of your documents.
-A Disability Lawyer can be your second set of eyes, as well as a trusted expert.
+A Disability Lawyer can be your second set of eyes.